jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 # Conclusions and results

 At the end, being unable to leave home because of the winter storm wasn't that bad.
 It was a great experience to pair with [@nandajavarma](https://twitter.com/nandajavarma), and we managed in just one day to finish the script.
 Surprisingly the results when comparing different documents are quite good.
-We are kind of proud of what we achieved in just an afternoon.
+We are kind of proud of what we achieved in just one afternoon.

 ```python
 > python similarity.py sample_pdfs/Star\ Wars.pdf sample_pdfs/Star\ Trek.pdf sample_pdfs/Chocolate.pdf